Plan Your New Product Manager Onboarding with Ease (Free Template Inside)

 Why is this important for a product manager?

-Product managers bring a wealth of experience and expertise to the table and can help you to avoid common pitfalls:
+Product managers and product management consultants bring a wealth of experience and expertise to the table and can help you to avoid common pitfalls:

 - They maintain relationships with key stakeholders and communicate effectively with customers and the product team.